RichKelsey/KV6002website/docs/postAnalytics.js.md

 updates post statistics based on the location of the post elements and updates inner HTML in a parent element with an ID of "responseText".

-Ideally this function is called in a repeatedly in a loop/at an interval.
+Ideally this function is called repeatedly in a loop/at an interval.

 ### Parameters